 Seeking help outside your hospital

 If you ever feel completely overwhelmed or are having difficulty coping, do not feel out of place to ask for help.
-With it, if you feel that you may be getting depressed, or having intrusive thoughts, don't be afraid to reach out.
-There are many organizations and groups that can be of assistance such as Tea & Empathy and Local Mind.
+With it, if you feel that you may be getting depressed, or having intrusive thoughts, don’t be afraid to reach out.
+There are many organizations and groups that can be of assistance such as The On-Call Room and Local Mind.

 Frequently Asked Questions